Course Care

 Pitch Marks

 Did you know the average number of ball marks made on greens per round is eight per golfer?
 Assuming only 130 rounds are played each day a course, the greens receive 1040 impressions daily.
 That’s 31,000 per month or more than 374,400 per year.
 Please repair them.
-Watch the how-to video from Superintendent Adam Lamb below.
+Watch the how-to video from the USGA below.